nestharus/small-fast-router/docs/tickets.md

 - Unit tests for each pattern type and edge cases
 - Performance benchmarks for parsing complex patterns

-### SFRT-003: Implement Trie Structure for Route Storage
+### SFRT-003: Implement Adaptive Trie Structure for Route Storage
-**Description:** Create an optimized trie data structure for storing routes and efficient lookup.
+**Description:** Create an optimized trie data structure that supports both SIMD and byte comparison matching strategies.
 **Technical Details:**
 - Implement a trie structure with the following features:
   - Each node in the trie represents a segment in the route
   - Child nodes are stored in a map or array for fast lookup
   - Static nodes are stored first, followed by wildcard nodes, then path wildcard nodes
   - Within each type, nodes are sorted by length (descending) for correct route selection priority
+- Implement node structure variants:
+  - Register-sized prefix nodes for SIMD matching
+  - Compressed prefix nodes for byte comparison
 - Implement node merging optimization:
-  - Merge consecutive static segments up to vector size limit (e.g., 64 bytes)
+  - Merge consecutive static segments up to vector size limit (e.g., 64 bytes) for SIMD
-  - Store merged text as a byte array for direct comparison
+  - Maximize prefix compression for byte comparison
-  - Use back bytemask to handle final chunk shorter than vector size
+  - Use back bytemask to handle partial chunks for SIMD
 - Add methods for adding routes to the trie:
   - Parse route pattern into nodes
   - Insert nodes into the trie
   - Handle route conflicts and duplicates
-- Implement route explosion for optional segments:
+- Implement adaptive strategy selection:
-  - For each optional segment, create two paths (with and without the segment)
-  - Handle nested optional segments
+  - Select between SIMD and byte comparison based on node characteristics
+  - Optimize selection per list of nodes
 **Acceptance Criteria:**
 - Trie correctly stores all route types
 - Route insertion handles all pattern types
-- Node merging optimization works correctly
+- Both node structure variants work correctly
-- Route explosion correctly handles optional segments
+- Adaptive strategy selection improves performance
 - Unit tests verify correct storage and retrieval of routes

 ### SFRT-004: Implement Route Matching Algorithm